 ART 112.
 FUNDAMENTALS OF DESIGN 4 sh

 This introduction to the fundamental principles and processes of two-dimensional design uses a variety of traditional and non-traditional media with an emphasis on problem-solving, craftsmanship, creative exploration and effective use of the language of art.
-This course fulfills the Expression requirement for General Studies.
+This course fulfills the Expression requirement for Core Curriculum.
 Materials Fee: $75.
 Offered fall and spring.

 ART 113.
 THREE-DIMENSIONAL DESIGN 4 sh

 This introduction to the fundamental principles and processes of three-dimensional design uses a variety of traditional and non-traditional media with an emphasis on problem-solving, craftsmanship, creative exploration and effective use of the language of art.
-This course fulfills the Expression requirement for General Studies.
+This course fulfills the Expression requirement for Core Curriculum.
 Materials Fee: $150.
 Offered fall.

 ART 114.
 TIME ARTS 4 sh

 Time Arts is a foundations art course that explores the “fourth dimension” in art: time and space.
 Using such media as video, sound, animation, installation art, and photography, the course investigates the potential for art in unexpected spaces and explores processes that unfold over time.
-This course fulfills the Expression requirement for General Studies.
+This course fulfills the Expression requirement for Core Curriculum.
 Materials Fee: $150.
 Offered fall.

 ART 202.
 PAINTING I 4 sh